 - Take into consideration reporting errors and violations voluntarily.
 Voluntary disclosure can always aid a business, most especially before the actual customs audit as penalties can significantly increase when a tax officer himself uncovers an error.

-The important documents that your business prepares for review of a tax officer sent by the Customs authority include the following:
+The important documents that your business prepares for review by a tax officer sent by the Customs authority include the following:

 - General ledger accounts